getfelipe/etl-bkp-case/README.md

-## ETL Project using the S3 to backup up
+## ETL Project using the S3 for backup